-The part of the proposal by DFA limited to the establishment of diversion limits for pool distributing plants adopted on an interim basis is proposed to be adopted on a permanent basis in this final decision.
+The proposal by DFA should be adopted in part but limited to the establishment of diversion limits for pool distributing plants.
 The record does not support the adoption of performance standards for pooling milk on the order on the basis of its location.
 Establishing a limit on the amount of milk that a pool distributing plant may divert provides for a complete set of provisions for identifying which producers, which producer milk, and which handlers should share in the benefits that accrue from the marketwide pooling of milk on the Upper Midwest order.
 By setting a limit, the integrity of the performance standards of the order will be improved.
 If Order 30 does not limit the amount of milk that may be diverted by pool distributing plants, the pool is effectively undefined.

 Diversions are needed to accommodate the movement of milk properly associated with the market when not needed for Class I use.
 A diversion limit will also establish the amount of producer milk that may be associated with the integral milk supply of a pool plant.
-As discussed earlier, the diversions being considered are shipments of milk directly from the farm to a nonpool plant pursuant to the Producer milk definition provided for in §1030.13(d).
+As discussed earlier, the diversions being considered are shipments of milk directly from the farm to a nonpool plant pursuant to the Producer milk definition provided for in § 1030.13(d).
 The Upper Midwest order also allows for supply plants to deliver producer milk directly from the farm to another pool plant.
-However, since the intent of allowing a supply plant to ship producer milk directly from the farm to pool plants is to provide for more efficient movement of milk to pool distributing plants, milk shipments such as these are not included in the context of diversions as it relates to pool distributing plants and are, therefore, not limited in the quantity of milk a supply plant can direct ship to another pool plant.
+However, since the intent of allowing a supply plant to ship producer milk directly from the farm to pool plants is to provide for maximizing the efficient movement of milk to pool distributing plants, milk shipments such as these are not included in the context of diversions as it relates to pool distributing plants and are, therefore, not limited in the quantity of milk a supply plant can direct ship to another pool plant.